The Block

 Vision

 The Block is a proposed 3,600-seat multipurpose sports and entertainment center designed for a 50+ year lifespan in Interior Alaska's climate.
 Earth-sheltered, six levels, permanent NHL-regulation ice.
-It would be owned by a new nonprofit, the North Star Civic Authority, not by the developer.
+It would be owned by a new nonprofit, the North Star Civic Authority.

 This is a modern facility that converts between hockey, concerts, conventions, banquets, and trade shows, hosting far more types of events across far more days of the year.
 Concert capacity with floor seating reaches approximately 5,000.